 We have no formal policy regarding Board diversity.
-Our Board believes that each director should have a basic understanding of the principal operational and financial objectives and plans and strategies of the Company, our results of operations and financial condition and relative standing in relation to our competitors.
 The Company values diversity on a Company-wide basis and seeks to achieve a mix of directors that represent a diversity of background and experience, including with respect to age, gender, race, ethnicity, and occupation.
 Although the Board does not establish specific goals with respect to diversity, the Board's overall diversity is a significant consideration in the director nomination process.
-Generally, we will strive to assemble a Board that brings to us a variety of perspectives and skills derived from business and professional experience as we may deem are in our and our stockholders' best interests.
-In doing so, we will also consider candidates with appropriate non-business backgrounds.

-In accordance with Rule 5605(f) of the NASDAQ Listing Rules (the "NASDAQ Rules"), the following chart sets forth certain self-identified personal demographic characteristics of our directors.
+In accordance with Rule 5605(f) of the NASDAQ Listing Rules (the "NASDAQ Rules"), the following chart sets forth certain self-identified personal demographic characteristics of our directors as of October 30, 2023 and October 26, 2022.